GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

 Beware of insecure (non-https) origins, as they are unauthenticated: an on-path attacker could masquerade as any such origin!

-Once your server has decided to allow the request, it should respond 200 OK with the necessary CORS headers and the new PNA header.
+Once your server has decided to allow the request, it should respond 204 No Content (or 200 OK) with the necessary CORS headers and the new PNA header.
 That is, at least `Access-Control-Allow-Origin` and `Access-Control-Allow-Private-Network: true`, as well as others as needed depending on the exact request headers.